starbuck10/My_blog/_posts/2016-09-12-Usability-Testing-Part-2.md

 See if you’ve ever heard this conversation before -

-<b>PM or Scrum Master: “So, why did you make it look like that?”
+PM or Scrum Master: “So, why did you make it look like that?”

 Developer/Architect: “It’s how this tool works.
 I mean, look how easy it is to use - you just do this and this and this. ”

 PM or Scrum Master:  “It’s kind of confusing - is there an easier way to do it?
 How much time would it take to change it up?”

-Developer: “I’m not sure we can.”</b> - or - <b> “It’d be redoing everything…  If we do, we’ll fall behind.
+Developer: “I’m not sure we can.” - or - “It’d be redoing everything…  If we do, we’ll fall behind.
 We can just show them how to do it and it’ll be fine.
-Every piece of software has a learning curve.”</b>
+Every piece of software has a learning curve.”

 Now, what if we approached the product from a different angle - what if, from the very beginning, we asked the question, <b>“If we were the user Jenny, how would she use the software?
 Is this something she would like?
 Is there a more intuitive way to build this?”</b>